 Add dry ingredients to wet ingredients and blend until well combined and soft dough forms.
 A mixer makes this so much easier!
 (Plus when I mix things by hand…my arm wings get to flappin’ so hard you’d think I was getting ready to take flight!)

 If you know me, you know I love my Kitchen Aid Anniversary Mixer.
 It’s swoon worthy!
 Amazon has some amazing deals on their Kitchen Aids this time of year!
-Here’s the link so you can check them out.
-Truly this is my number one kitchen item!
+This is my number one kitchen item!
 (I may have hugged it when I opened the box!
 OKAY!
 I did!
 I hugged it!!!)

 Form dough into a soft ball and place in a covered bowl.
 Chill for 30 minutes.
 This will help firm up the dough so it’s easier to handle.

 Using a cookie scoop, or a large teaspoon, place a ball of dough in the palm of your hand…